microsoft/lisa/docs/run_test/runbook.rst

 type: str, optional, default is “not_named”

 Part of the test run name.
-This name will be used to group results and put it in title of the html report, also the created resources’s name contains this specified str.
+This name will be used to group results and put it in title of the html report, also the created resources' name contains this specified str.

 .. code:: yaml